COMMON EDIBLE FLOWERS

 - Foxglove – These contain naturally-occurring poisons that affect the heart.

-- Oleander – The whole plant is highly-toxic – one of the most toxic garden plants in fact.
+- Oleander – The whole plant is highly-toxic – one of the most toxic garden plants.

 - Bluebell – All parts of the bluebell contains toxic glycosides.